Information in this article applies to:

 You must recalibrate the cameras after adjusting the camera speed.
 Refer to the following knowledge base articles for more information:

-You may need to disconnect or power-down the uScope before you can access the camera speed controls on Program Options.
+You may need to disconnect or power-down the uScope before you can access the camera speed controls under Program Options.